-June 10, 1919, Michigan ratified the 19th Amendment giving women the right to vote.
-It was one of three states to share the distinction of being the first to ratify the amendment, the other two being neighboring states Wisconsin and Illinois.
+On June 10, 1919, Michigan ratified the 19th Amendment, giving women the right to vote.
+It was one of three states to share the distinction of being the first to ratify the amendment, along with neighboring states Wisconsin and Illinois.

 Meet Michigan’s Key Suffrage Activist